Leo Lion Foundation

 Business Acumen and Sustainability

-- Organizations with strong business models
+- Organisations with strong business models

 - Potential for sustainable, self-sufficient operations